 We get a lot of questions about our Direct Entry Master of Science in Nursing (MSN) program in Pleasant Prairie, Wisconsin.
-One in particular we hear a lot is “Do I have to have a BSN to get an MSN?”
+We’ll answer the most common one upfront.

 Here we’ll discuss how you can earn an MSN without a BSN with Marquette University’s Direct Entry MSN program — but first, why should you get an MSN instead of a BSN?

 Why Should You Get an MSN Degree?

 There’s a growing body of research indicating that better-educated nurses lead to better patient outcomes.
 As a result — and no doubt influenced by the 2010 Institute of Medicine (IOM) recommendation that 80% of nurses have at least a BSN by the year 2020 — it’s not hard to see that the overwhelming trend in nursing is toward a more educated workforce.
 This is especially good news for the growing subset of nurses with master’s degrees.

 Nurses with master’s degrees have more opportunities available to them and a higher earning potential.
 Not to mention the fact that while you’ll still start out as an entry-level nurse, the knowledge and skills an MSN provides you may very well give you a leg up when interviewing against a recent BSN graduate.